SUPREME LP RECORDINGS

 Further- This LP is compared to the RCA/Chesky Power of the Orchestra, and the RCA/Reiner Classic Reissue (both records part of, and described in, The Basic List), with very interesting results.

-Comparison-Mobile Fidelity Vs. EMI ASD 3645- I made this comparison after reading some letters from Phonogram, all claiming that the original EMI pressing was superior to the Mobile reissue.
+Comparison-Mobile Fidelity Vs. EMI ASD 3645- I made this comparison after reading some letters from Phonogram, with all of them claiming that the original EMI pressing was superior to the Mobile reissue.
 Since the Mobile was already in The Divinity, an even better pressing of this recording -which is also easier to find- would be a highly desirable change of status indeed.
-Unfortunately, it is NOT the case.
+Unfortunately, this is NOT the case.